PKBeam/shawzin-song-converter/README.md

 The converter does not support chords yet.

-## More on the Shawzin song string format...
+## More on the ingame song string format

 The song string format used by the game looks something like this:
 `1BAACAIEAQJAYKAgMAo`